 As we age, we know there are just some things that don’t “fit” with our new styles and personalities.
-Sometimes, there’s also the element of practicality – we just don’t want to deal with the hassle of certain styles or products.
+Sometimes, there’s also the element of practicality – we just don’t want to deal with the hassle of certain hairstyles, hair color or products.

 Reaching your 40s is a huge milestone for anyone, but it’s also a time for many people to finally become comfortable in their own skin.
 That’s exactly why choosing the right hair color in your 40s can take so much deliberation.

 Should I still lighten my hair in my 40s?
 Should I cover up my gray hairs?
 These are all valid questions!

 To help you decide on the right color for your hair, here are a few of our favorite tips.

 Yes, our faces, skin, and other parts of our bodies start changing when we reach 40.
 That’s why it’s important to choose the right hair color that matches your current (not past):